open-feature/flagd/docs/other_resources/in-process-providers/specification.md

 - `FLAGD_SOURCE_SELECTOR`: Optional selector for the feature flag configuration of interest.
 This is used as a `selector` for the flagd-proxie's sync API to identify a flag configuration within a collection of feature flag configurations.

 An implementation of an in-process flagd provider should provide a source for retrieving the flag configuration, namely a gRPC source.
-Other sources may be desired eventually, so separation of concerns should be mantained between the abstractions evaluating flags and those retreving confitation.
+Other sources may be desired eventually, so separation of concerns should be maintained between the abstractions evaluating flags and those retrieving confirmation.

 ## gRPC sources